 The screening will include an introduction by the programming team.

-Join us in the bar for networking before the screening.
+Join us in the bar for networking before and after the screening.

 FILMS SCREENING: